-Thirdly, it is relevant to understand that in the downlink highly-compressed video data is sent at several 10 Mbit/s (typically between 10 and up 100 Mbit/s), for which any error results not only in a glitch in one picture, but also results in error propagation.
+Thirdly, it is important to note that compressed video data sent on the downlink at several Mbit/s (typically between 10 and up 100 Mbit/s) is very sensible to packet errors.
+In fact, any error may not only be seen as a glitch in one picture, but also likely to result in error propagation.
 While such effects may be mitigated by error-robust video encoding, such encoding significantly harms compression efficiency (as an example, intra-coded information typically requires 3 to 6 times the amount of data compared to inter-coded information, so should be used with care).
 In the uplink, less loss-sensitive XR Pose and controller actions are sent (data is not predictively coded) at lower data rates (several 100 kbit/s) as seen in the table above.
 Assuming similar packet sizes in uplink and downlink, an error in the downlink would happen about 10 to 100 times more frequently in time than in uplink.
-As an example, assuming 1500 byte packets, loss rate 10-3, and 50 Mbit/s, a packet error impacting the video quality would occur roughly every 250 ms, whereas in the uplink at 500 kbit/s it would be every 25 seconds.
+As an example, assuming 1500-bytes packets, loss rate 10-3, and 50 Mbit/s bitrate; a packet error impacting the video quality would occur roughly every 250 ms, whereas in the uplink at 500 kbit/s it would be every 25 seconds.

-Finally, it is relevant to understand that due to the periodic nature of the video traffic based on video frames with frame rates of for example 60 fps or 90 fps (i.e. every 17ms or 11ms) and certain video rate control mechanisms, the size of one frame is restricted.
-Frame sizes are typically up to 30 kB, with exceptions up to 100 kB.
-This implies that the peak throughput requirement can be much higher than the average throughput requirement for this traffic.
+Finally, it is relevant to understand that due to the periodic nature of the video traffic based on video frames with frame rates of for example 60 fps or 90 fps (i.e. every 17ms or 11ms) and certain video rate control mechanisms, the size of one frame is restricted, typically 30 kByte, but also up to possibly 100 kByte.
+This implies that the peak throughput requirement can be higher than the average throughput requirement for this traffic.
 This information may be useful for appropriate QoS settings, for example in order to define peak throughputs, and decisions on admitting this traffic.

-Based on these assumptions, we kindly suggest the following modifications to the table:
+Based on these observations, SA4 kindly invites SA2 to consider the following new parameters to the table, reflecting the SA4 vision on how to guarantee the media quality experience:

 Relax the latency targets (potentially increasing the radio capacity) in the downlink but support lower loss rates from 5ms and 10ms to 10ms and 20ms, respectively.